nikukatansa/crossroad-live/site/content/_index.md

     time in prayer before moving on to the message?
   showsection: true
 worshipvideos:
-  - title: Joy to the world
+  - video: dtj-G1gKnD8
-    video: vZhgpb97y7Q
+    title: Here for You
-  - video: bjOLDaSfIHQ
+  - title: Be Thou my vision
-    title: Yesterday, today and forever
+    video: abydasmEBNU
-  - video: kPv4vnW6X-Q
+  - video: BGYpF-Jrfew
-    title: In Christ alone
+    title: Build my life
-  - video: 6D6-IHd3pUc
+  - video: MERQ0P6O0CE
-    title: O little town of Bethlehem
+    title: Jesus be the centre
 sermon:
-  video: 56OpnzsVolA
+  video: BLICdxtohKM
-  islive: false
+  islive: true
-  title: Crossroad Online - New Wineskins
+  title: Sunday Stream - 3rd January 2021
-  intro: As we approach the end of another year, Robert looks ahead to the future
+  intro: Our Sunday service is led by Jon Sibley and we'll be livestreaming it at
-    and the new things that God wants to do in and through us.
+    10.30am.
   showsection: true
 ---